andrewKOwong/mixedconclusions/content/blog/clps/index.md

 In this project.

-## Data Overview
+## CLPS Methodology Overview
-TODO summarize CLPS methodology.
+The methodology for the CLPS survey is described in detail in the "Guide" section of the CLPS documentation, but a brief overview is given here.

+To construct this dataset, StatsCan sampled 42,400 people drawn mostly from the 2016 Canadian Census.
+This sample contains 29,972 people from the general population, and 12,428 oversampled from the Indigenous population.
+This sample was stratified by province, and the Indigenous population further sub-stratified by Indigenous identity.
+The response rate was 50.7%, and combined with other exclusions, resulted in a final sample of 21,170 respondents.

+To account for the stratified design,
-Because the survey is highly complex and stratified, StatsCan provides a column of survey weights, `WTPP`, which is used to compute weighted frequencies.
+StatsCan provides a set of survey weights.

-This is intended to account for the stratification of the survey, and is representative of the Canadian population.

-Weights: what are they.
+These weights (ranging from 20 - 8140) represent the number of people in the Canadian population that each respondent represents.
+For example, a respondent with a weight of 570.9 (the median weight) should have their response treated as if it represents 570.9 people.
+Note that the sum of the weights is less than the total population of Canada, has it takes into account the exclusions from the sample (e.g. people less than 18 years of age).

+For estimating sample variance, StatsCan also provides 1000 bootstrap sample sets.
-Bootstrapped weights are also available, but I didn't use them for this project.
+However, I did not use these for this project (see discussion).

+## CLPS Data Overview
-The primary dataset consists of 21170 rows and 277 columns.
+The primary dataset is a CSV file consisting of 21,170 rows and 277 columns.
 Each row corresponds to a survey respondent, whereas each column corresponds to a survey variable.

 Of the 277 survey variables,
-274 are represent a response to a survey question and their responses (including demographic variables), along with an ID column (`PUMFID`), a column of survey weights (`WTPP`), and a column representing the date the data was created (`VERDATE`, which only consists of one value, `28/02/2022`).
+274 are represent a response to a survey question (including demographic variables).
+The remaining 3 columns are an ID column (`PUMFID`), a column of survey weights (`WTPP`), and a column representing the date the data was created (`VERDATE`, which only consists of one value, `28/02/2022`).

-The answers to survey questions are represented as integers.
+Survey answers are represented as integers.
 For example, survey variable `PRIP10A` represents a question with the text:
 > Were the following disputes or problems serious and not easy to fix? -
-> A large purchase or service where you did not get what you paid for and the seller did not fix the problem
+> A large purchase or service where you did not get what you paid for
+> and the seller did not fix the problem

-can be answered with the following values:
+which could be answered with the following values:
 ```python
 {
     "Yes": 1,